The Cleveland Clinic and telehealth company American Well are offering virtual medical second opinions as part of their telehealth joint venture.

 The Cleveland Clinic and Amwell launched the joint venture in October 2019 to provide broad access to comprehensive and high-acuity care services via telehealth.
 The new venture marks the first time a major digital health technology platform has partnered with a healthcare provider to deliver digital solutions for complex healthcare problems.

 Cleveland Clinic and Amwell have collaborated since 2014 for nonemergency and specialty care telehealth (Cleveland Clinic Express Care Online).
-The joint venture is a natural extension of their existing partnership to expand on digital health initiatives for patients around the world.
+The joint venture is a natural extension of their existing partnership to expand on digital health initiatives for patients around the world, executives said.

-The first-of-its-kind digital health initiative opens the door to Cleveland Clinic’s comprehensive medical expertise, with 3,500 clinical specialists in more than 550 advanced subspecialties.
-Powered by Amwell’s leading connectivity technologies, which are currently deployed by 2,000 hospitals, 55 health plan partners and 36,000 employers, The Clinic offers fully secure video consultations, digital record collection and concierge-level service to health plans, employers and healthcare consumers.
+The initiative opens the door to Cleveland Clinic’s comprehensive medical expertise, with 3,500 clinical specialists in more than 550 advanced subspecialties.
+Powered by Amwell’s technologies, which are currently deployed by 2,000 hospitals, 55 health plan partners and 36,000 employers, The Clinic offers video consultations, digital record collection and concierge-level service to health plans, employers and healthcare consumers.

 Virtual Second Opinions by Cleveland Clinic, the first solution in The Clinic’s growing portfolio, addresses the growing demand for broader insights into care.